vikas-dev-123/lstm_model_stock_prediction/README.md

 - Use walk-forward validation instead of a single train/test split for more robust evaluation.
 - Add hyperparameter tuning (grid/random search, Optuna).

-**Authorship & Contact**

-All work in this repository — including the notebook experiments, data processing, model design, training runs, analysis, and the included paper — was performed and authored solely by `vkas dev pandey`.
-This project documentation intentionally reflects the author's own work and was written to represent the author's methods and results.

 ---